khusmann/khusmann.github.io/src/data/blog/2025/r-nested-development-packages.md

 So far, I've found that the biggest downside / friction in this approach is managing your environment while you are making updates to the dev package.
 When you make changes, it's easy to forget to restart your session (or manually `devtools::load_all("dev")`) to have the changes go into effect.
 Similarly, when changing exports you need to run `devtools::document("dev")` to update the `NAMESPACE` of your dev package.

 In addition, it's a bit of a pain to set up a dev package from scratch in a new repo (especially if you're using renv!).
 That all said, if this approach catches on and there's enough interest, I could be convinced to create a universal helper package (like usethis) focused on automating these little meta-tasks and setup associated with dev packages.
+If you try the dev package pattern, please let me know how it goes!